 Loads adjusted to account for FCA 3 cleared DR

 No transmission topology changes were made to the adjusted 2014 cases.
 The highest overload per Element was identified in 2018 and the same Element’s loading was obtained from the 2014 case results.
 This was done for the same single contingency (N-1) or line-out plus contingency pair (N-1-1) for every case.
 That is, both N-1 and N-1-1 analysis were performed in order to obtain two data points (2018 and 2014).
 Using the two data points available, linear extrapolation was used to form a line loading equation (slope = rise / run, y = mx + b, etc.) for each monitored Element which can then provide the loading of a particular line for different New England load levels.
-As an example, Figure 4-1below shows the extrapolated line for Element X1 in Area X for a thermal violation.
+As an example, Figure 4-1 shows the extrapolated line for Element X1 in area X for a thermal violation.

 Figure 4-1: Critical Load Level Example